vincentloechner/pytkdraw/README.md

 ## CONTENT

-This python3 package contains two modules that were developed as easy to use graphical libraries for Python3 beginners or for people who just wish to draw simple graphical objects in a window.
-They are based on tkinter but they are synchronous.
+This python3 package contains two modules that were developed as easy to use graphical libraries for programming beginners or for people who just wish to easily draw simple graphical objects in a window.
+They are based on the tkinter canvas object, but unlike tkinter they are synchronous.

 The main module is tkdraw.screen.
 It is synchronous, which means that you don't have to handle asynchronous calls to predefined functions to react to the